awsdocs/amazon-s3-developer-guide/doc_source/ServerLogs.md

   We recommend that you save access logs in a different bucket so that you can easily manage the logs\.
 If you choose to save access logs in the source bucket, we recommend that you specify a prefix for all log object keys so that the object names begin with a common string and the log objects are easier to identify\.

   When your source bucket and target bucket are the same bucket, additional logs are created for the logs that are written to the bucket\.
 This behavior might not be ideal for your use case because it could result in a small increase in your storage billing\.
 In addition, the extra logs about logs might make it harder to find the log that you're looking for\.

+  [Key prefixes](https://docs.aws.amazon.com/general/latest/gr/glos-chap.html#keyprefix) are also useful to distinguish between source buckets when multiple buckets log to the same destination bucket\.
 **Note**
 Both the source and target buckets must be owned by the same AWS account, and the buckets must both be in the same Region\.
 +  \(Optional\) A prefix for Amazon S3 to assign to all log object keys\.
 The prefix makes it simpler for you to locate the log objects\.